How to Utilize HubSpot’s Sequences for the Best Follow Up

 Take the guesswork out of follow-up

 With sequences, there’s no guessing when it comes to your follow-up.
 Not only is every step laid out along the way, each message and communication touch-point is pre-written.
-All of the templates can be created in advance so you know that when your sales team is sending an email, the message is coming directly from you.
+All of the templates can be created in advance so you know that when your sales team sends an email, the message has been approved and can even be in your own words.
 This is the best!

-You can plan every email, every phone call, and every other follow up in advance and not only know exactly when these touch points will happen, but how many there will be.
-If you want to make sure your sales team is reaching out to each prospect 8 different times, with 4 phone calls and 4 emails, you can set up that exact scenario.
+You can plan every email, every phone call, and every other follow-up in advance and not only know exactly when these touch points will happen but how many there will be.
+If you want to ensure your sales team reaches out to each prospect 8 different times, with 4 phone calls and 4 emails, you can set up that exact scenario.

 Automate your sales outreach

 Consistency and follow-up is key when it comes to sales.
-As much as we may think we’ll remember to call or email a prospect on a certain day, when you have a whole list of prospects that you’re working on, things can fall through the cracks.
-HubSpot’s sequences ensures that every step of your sales process is automated so that nothing does fall through the cracks.
+As much as we may think we’ll remember to call or email a prospect on a certain day when you have a whole list of prospects that you’re working on, things can fall through the cracks.
+HubSpot’s sequences ensure that every step of your sales process is automated so that nothing does fall through the cracks.

 Incorporate emails and tasks

-It’s great to be able to incorporate both emails and other tasks to your sequence.
-Sometimes an email will make the most sense and sometimes you’ll want to call your prospect.
-Having options to set up every step of your outreach makes your prospecting and follow up extremely easy.
+It’s great to be able to incorporate both emails and other tasks into your sequence.
+Sometimes an email will make the most sense and sometimes you’ll want to call your prospect instead.
+Having options to set up every step of your outreach makes your prospecting and follow-up extremely easy.

 Within sequences, you can add personalization like first name, company name, the date you last spoke to them, and more.
 Your prospect will never know that you weren’t sending out each email to them personally and that all of your communication was automated.